Introduction

 Requirements

 You will need a Text variable in order to perform text analysis and word cloud creation.
-Text variables are represented by a small a next to the variable in the Data Sets tree:
+Text variables are represented by a small a next to the variable in the Data Sources tree:

 Method

-- Select your text variable from the Data Sets tree.
+- Select your text variable from the Data Sources tree.

 - Go to Anything > Advanced Analysis > Text Analysis > Sentiment.